bharathkukka/6AxisManipulator/notes/5-Position-Sensors.md

 ## 💡 How It Works: The Basic Concept

-Your system operates in a simple feedback loop:
+system operates in a simple feedback loop:

 1. **Command** → The controller (Arduino, ESP32, etc.) tells the stepper motor to move a set number of steps.
 2. **Move** → The motor attempts to reach the commanded position.